Connect with us

 Tilray has just approved its first “cannabis-based substance or preparation” in Portugal, by obtaining an ACM (Marketing Authorization) from the INFARMED, IP for dried flowers with 18% THC and less than 1% CBD.
 This is the second cannabis-based product to be approved in Portugal — the first was Sativex — and it sees the light of day after more than a year of waiting.
 The price has not yet been approved and it is not yet known whether it will be reimbursed.

-The news was published this morning by Agência Lusa and replicated by various media, such as Diário de Notícias, Public, Observer, Sic News or frog 24, but none of them clarifies which substance is approved or for which pathologies it is indicated.
+The news was published this morning by Agência Lusa and replicated by various media, such as Diário de Notícias, Public, Observer, Sic News or the frog 24, but none of them clarifies which substance is approved or for which pathologies it is indicated.
 Tilray's press release does not mention which product or substance received the ACM, but information about the approved product is already available on the Infarmed website.

 Tilray's facilities in Cantanhede, in the district of Coimbra, Portugal